You are here

 Email Notifications

-For users who do not work in the WISEid or WISEstaff application on a daily basis but may still have data changes which require their attention, they can be alerted by email that new alerts exist.
+Users who do not work regularly in the WISEid or WISEstaff application but who have data changes requiring their attention can receive email notifications that new alerts exist.

-Alerts pertaining to data that has a specific deadline, like agency certification prior to a WISEstaff snapshot, will automatically generate an email to the email addresses listed as primary and secondary contacts within the WISEstaff or WISEid application.
+Alerts pertaining to data with a specific deadline, like agency certification prior to a WISEstaff snapshot, automatically generate an email to the addresses listed as primary and secondary contacts in the WISEstaff or WISEid application.

 For all other alert types, you can opt in to receive an email notification when your district has new alerts.